nova-model/nova-tutorial/episodes/03-Nova-Galaxy.md

             output.get_dataset("output").download("image.png")
 ```

-Note, when run in this manner, output will be `None`.
+Note, when run in this manner, the output of tool.run() will be `None`.
 In order to retrieve results, you can use `tool.get_results()`.
 If the tool has not finished execution, this will also return `None`.
 As soon as results are available, the method will provide the results, exactly like the blocking execution.

 ## Next Steps